 The SMS coding-language is developed long before emojis were even a thing.
 Even though the technology of our phones have drastically shifted over time, the way we sent text messages is still the same.
 This old-school language doesn’t support emojis and other special characters.
 You can still apply them in your messages, but they will use up a lot of characters.

 For example, 1 emoji will bring the maximum character limit down from 160 to 70 only.
 For special characters it depends on the character itself how much space they take up.
 You can find a list of the supported characters here.

 Adding a lot of emojis and special characters also make your message look spammy.
 Only use it when it actually adds value to the message.

 Before I send you off to implement these tips in your next SMS campaign, there’s one more thing I want you to know.
 To get the most out of SMS marketing, you should know your audience.
-Only when you truly understand what your audience wants and what they expect from you, you can stay compliant and bond with them.
+Only when you truly understand what your audience wants and what they expect from you, you can and bond with them.

 Bonding is one of the most important factors of marketing.
 If your customers feel a connection with you, they will come back for more.